MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflow-execution-conditions.md

 :::image type="content" source="media/lifecycle-workflow-execution-conditions/trigger-details.png" alt-text="Screenshot of the trigger details section of a workflow's execution conditions.":::

 - **Time based attribute**: The workflow is triggered on schedule when a time value is met.
-- **Attribute changes (Preview)**: The workflow is triggered on schedule when a change to an attribute happens.
+- **Attribute changes**: The workflow is triggered on schedule when a change to an attribute happens.
-- **Group membership change (Preview)**: The workflow is triggered on schedule when a group membership change is met.
+- **Group membership change**: The workflow is triggered on schedule when a group membership change is met.
 - **On-demand only**: The workflow is only triggered manually.

 > [!NOTE]